nicolasguillen/kointlin/README.md

 # Kointlin

 [![CircleCI](https://circleci.com/gh/nicolasguillen10/kointlin.svg?style=svg)](https://circleci.com/gh/nicolasguillen10/kointlin)

-Welcome to another app to control your assets
+Welcome to another app to control your assets.
+The main idea for this app is to have it as playground for the latest libraries

 ## Libraries
 - Kotlin Android Extensions